Monday 14 March 2011

 half of them had caffeine added to their drinks.
 Their performance was then monitored throughout the experiments.

 The aims of the experiments were to see if caffeine consumption could contribute to the experience of stress and affect performance.
-Since and are known to cope with stress differently, and this is thought to be because men tend toward a “fight or flight” response and women prefer a "tend or befriend" response, the experiment also aimed to explore women’s coping to see if this is a valid theory.
+Since men and women are known to cope with stress differently, and this is thought to be because men tend toward a “fight or flight” response and women prefer a "tend or befriend" response, the experiment also aimed to explore women’s coping to see if this is a valid theory.

 The results, published in the Journal of Applied Social Psychology showed that pairs of women drinking caffeinated coffee completed puzzles 100 seconds faster than those on decaffeinated coffee, while men on caffeine completed the puzzles 20 seconds slower than those on the decaffeinated.
 Men drinking caffeinated coffee were “greatly impaired” in the memory tasks.